Carnosine supplement benefit and side effect, as

 research he cites concerns people with the inherited condition.
 I wrote him

-about my concerns and he wrote back with a very insulting comment.
+about my concerns and he wrote back with an insulting comment.
 I was wondering if you

 knew of any avenue we could take to stop this man from deterring people from